How to Start a Hair Salon in New Hampshire (2026)

 Can I open a salon before my shop establishment license is approved?

-No. NH OPLC rules prohibit operating a salon establishment before the inspection has occurred and you have been approved for licensure.
-After submitting your shop application and $60 fee, an inspection appointment may take up to two weeks to schedule.
-Do not plan a public opening until you have received approval from OPLC.
-Operating without an approved establishment license can result in disciplinary action.
+No. NH OPLC rules prohibit operating a salon before the OPLC inspection has occurred and your establishment has been approved for licensure.
+After submitting the shop application and approximately $60 fee, allow up to two weeks for an inspection appointment.
+Do not plan a public opening, accept bookings, or allow clients into your space until OPLC has granted approval.
+Operating without an approved establishment license can result in disciplinary action against both the establishment and any individual licensees working there.

-Can booth renters (independent contractor stylists) work in my salon without a separate shop license?
+Can booth renters work in my NH salon without their own establishment license?

 Robert Smith